 We will have services in the Teatro Signorelli—a beautiful opera house in the heart of Cortona.
-Seating is limited, but we expect to be able to host about 300 attendees.
+Seating is limited, but we expect to be able to host about 320 attendees.
 We will have Sabbath services at the theater on the Sabbath prior to the Feast for those who are registered for the Cortona Feast site.
 No Atonement services are planned for Italy.

 Registration for this site will open at 10 a.m.
 CST, Sunday, Feb.
 10. After you receive your acceptance to the site, you will receive a housing brochure that includes several hotel room blocks and discounts for our group.
 When you receive the housing brochure, we encourage you to reserve housing as soon as possible, as some of the room blocks are only available through the end of February.

 - February 10: Registration opens at 10 a.m.
 CST (ONLY for Italy).

 - February 15: Registrants will be notified if they are accepted, and a waiting list will be created for those who are not.

 - February 15: After being notified of their acceptance, registrants can start making housing and travel plans.

 - Cortona is built on the side of a large hill, and almost all of its roads and walkways are steep.
 Please be sure that you are comfortable walking on steep cobblestone streets and stairs.
 Those needing wheelchairs or those who have severe walking disabilities should be aware of the mobility difficulties they will encounter at this site.